TapioOfTapiola/oam_theme_tapiola/README.md

 Mapsforge rendertheme for LocusMap.
-Support OpenAndroMaps and new LoMaps V4+.
+Support of OpenAndroMaps.
+Not yet optimized for LoMaps V4+ - some small issues there.

 Fork of Settler theme from Andrey Nekrassov.
 Menu in ru/en/de.